Secrets

 | Create | Secret is stored encrypted and shown with a masked preview |

-| Select | You choose which secrets to inject for a project |
+| Select | You choose which secrets to inject for a runtime request |

 | Provision | Secrets are decrypted and injected into the sandbox |

-| Rotate | Update the value and restart the sandbox to apply |
+| Rotate | Update the value and reprovision or restart the runtime to apply |